Relativistic corrections to $\psi(nS)\to\rho\pi$ exclusive decays and their role in the understanding of the $\rho\pi$-puzzle: Relativistic corrections to decays

 which yields

-The width $\Gamma\lbrack J/\psi\rightarrow\gamma\pi^{0}]$ can be well estimated using data for $\Gamma\lbrack J/\psi\rightarrow\rho\pi^{0}]$ and VDM model \cite{Chernyak:1983ej}.\footnote{ We assume that the contribution of $J/\psi\to \gamma^*\to \gamma\pi$ is subleading, in contrast to the analysis in Ref.\cite{Chernyak:1983ej}.
-We guess that this contribution is overestimated in \cite{Chernyak:1983ej} due to the specific model of the pion LCDA .}.
-This indirectly support the picture with the dominant contribution from the non-perturbative photon coupling.
+The width $\Gamma\lbrack J/\psi\rightarrow\gamma\pi^{0}]$ can be well estimated using data for $\Gamma\lbrack J/\psi\rightarrow\rho\pi^{0}]$ and VDM model \cite{Chernyak:1983ej}.
+This indirectly support the picture with the large contribution from the non-perturbative photon coupling.
 However, the ratio $Q_{\gamma\pi}$ is about an order of magnitude larger than $Q_{\rho\pi}$.
+Using the results of the previous section we can calculate the hadronic contribution explicitly and clarify the role of the relativistic corrections in this decay.

+The decay amplitude $A_{\gamma\pi}$ is defined similar to $A_{\rho\pi}$ in Eq.(\ref{def:Apv}) with the photon instead of $\rho$-meson.
+Now it is given by the sum of two terms